PerseusDL/treebank_data/AGDT2/corpus/liveannotations.md

 Annotations that have been *reviewed* and are *stable* will be published in the <a href="https://github.com/PerseusDL/treebank_data/tree/master/AGDT2/corpus/stableannotations" target="_blank">stableannotations</a> folder.

 In the following table you find specifications for each annotation.
 The Perseus Catalogue entry contains detailed information about the digital edition of the text treebanked, which includes the CTS URN allowing one to track the text in the <a href="https://github.com/PerseusDL/canonical/tree/master/CTS_XML_TEI/perseus" target="_blank">PerseusDL</a> canonical repository.
-If the Perseus catalogue entry is not yet available, the direct link to the Perseus DL repository is provided.
+If the Perseus catalogue entry is not yet available, the direct link to the PerseusDL repository is provided.

 <br/>